Here we look at the law in relation to acts of sexual violence that are covered by the Indian Penal Code, 1860 (IPC).

 A person accused of aggravated rape can be imprisoned from ten years to life along with a fine.

-A case of gang rape or one where during the act of rape, the accused kills the woman or puts in her in a persistent vegetative state, he can be charged with 20 years rigorous imprisonment to life, or be given a death sentence.
+In case of gang rape or one where during the act of rape, the accused kills the woman or puts in her in a persistent vegetative state, he can be charged with 20 years rigorous imprisonment to life, or be given a death sentence.
 The Supreme Court has defined persistent vegetative state as a state where the victim is alive but not aware of her environment.

 The content provided here in no way claims to act as legal advice.
 In case you would like to offer feedback or suggest additional resources, kindly email firstname.lastname@example.org